MANAGEMENT

 MAC welcomes Trans-Pacific Partnership trade deal

-The Mining Association of Canada (MAC) has put its full support behind Canada’s agreement to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)
+The Mining Association of Canada has put full support behind Canada's CPTPP signing

 Staff reporter